ruslanmv/ruslanmv.github.io/_posts/2021-02-14-Data-Pipeline-with-Airflow.md

 ![Screenshot 2021-02-14 at 16.41.06](../assets/images/posts/2021-02-14-Data-Pipeline-with-Airflow/Screenshot%202021-02-14%20at%2016.41.06.png)

-9. Open the Airflow UI
+9 -Open the Airflow UI

 Go to your web browswer and type  http://localhost:8080